minio/minio/docs/bucket/versioning/DESIGN.md

 | id -> data          | msgp map[string][]byte      | Map of string id -> byte content

 Currently only xlMetaInlineDataVer == 1 exists.

+The ID is the string encoded Version ID of which the data corresponds.